 Dr Reena Devi

-From 2014 - 2018 Reena worked as a Research Fellow at the University of Nottingham, working on projects aiming to improve health care services delivered to older people.
-From 2016 - 2018 she worked on a project called the Proactive HEAlthcare of Older People in Care Homes (PEACH) study.
+From 2014 - 2018 I worked as a Research Fellow at the University of Nottingham, working on projects aiming to improve health care services delivered to older people.
+From 2016 - 2018 I worked on a project called the Proactive HEAlthcare of Older People in Care Homes (PEACH) study.
 The PEACH study used a Quality Improvement Collaborative (QIC) approach to improve the delivery of Comprehensive Geriatric Assessment (CGA) to people living in care homes.
-Reena's role on this project included being part of a team delivering the QIC intervention, and also using a realist approach to evaluate what works, for whom, and in what ways when a QIC is used to improve the delivery of CGA to people living in care homes.
+My role on this project included being part of a team delivering the QIC intervention, and also using a realist approach to evaluate what works, for whom, and in what ways when a QIC is used to improve the delivery of CGA to people living in care homes.

 1. The NICHE Leeds project.
 The Nurturing Innovation in Care Homes Excellence projects adopts an approach used in the Netherlands and involves nursing homes and academia partnering together with the aim of implementing scientific research into practice.

 2. The SEARCH U study - Seeking Answers for Care Home Clinical Uncertainties, a study identifying, and prioritising the clinical uncertainties that exist in care homes with nursing.

 3. Developing research to address and improve staff retention and turnover in care homes.

 4. The SUSTAIN study - SUSTAining Implementation of New Approaches in Care Homes.
 This project is funded by the Abbeyfield Research Foundation (£48,000, principal investigator) and aims to examine the extent to which improved quality of care is sustained in care homes, and identify the factors that influence sustainability.